Respiratory Infections (Overview)

 Women can read more about the safety of various OTC cold medications here.

-Women should also consider sharing and submitting an experience related to having a respiratory infection during pregnancy (influenza, COVID-19, bronchitis, pneumonia).
+Women should also consider sharing and submitting an experience (below) related to having a respiratory infection during pregnancy (influenza, COVID-19, bronchitis, pneumonia).

 Women can feel anxious with any symptoms that could resemble influenza or COVID-19.
 Hearing from other pregnant women can relieve anxiety and help them be better advocates for themselves.